Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Related Work

 \subsection{Image-level Crowd Counting}

-Image-level crowd counting aims to estimate the number of people in a given static image \cite{csrnet, Zhang_2016_CVPR_MCNN, Liu_2019_CVPR_Context_Aware, Reverse_Perspective, wang2020DMCount, STEERER, CrowdDiff}.
+Image-level crowd counting aims to estimate the number of people in a given static image~\cite{csrnet, Zhang_2016_CVPR_MCNN, Liu_2019_CVPR_Context_Aware, Reverse_Perspective, wang2020DMCount, STEERER, CrowdDiff}.
 As a fundamental task in computer vision, it plays a crucial role in many real-world applications.
 This field has undergone substantial evolution and development over the past several years.
-In the early stages, detection-based methods \cite{KRR, MLR} were sufficient for crowd counting in sparse scenarios.
-To better tackle dense crowd scenarios, regression-based approaches \cite{PPCM, LTCO} were subsequently introduced.
-With the prevalence of data-driven deep learning, datasets featuring extremely dense crowds have been introduced \cite{gao2020nwpu, JHU-CROWD++, UCF-CC-50, ucf-qnrf}.
-Density map estimation-based methods \cite{DPCEDC, Zhang_2016_CVPR_MCNN, Liu_2019_CVPR_Context_Aware}, which exhibit superior performance in such highly crowded scenes, have consequently become the dominant approach.
-As the complexity of the data increased, the field began to face several new challenges, including perspective effects \cite{Reverse_Perspective, Reverse_Perspective2, Perspective-Guided}, head scale differences \cite{STEERER, Redesigning_Multi-Scale, STNet}, and domain gaps \cite{SAUCC, HQITDR, Domain-General_Du_Deng_Shi_2023, Striking_a_Balance, gong2022bi}.
-Moreover, in recent years, researchers have proposed new loss functions \cite{wan2021generalized, wang2020DMCount, Bayesian_Poisson}, network architectures \cite{P2P, E2ETCL}, and supervision strategies \cite{LCSD, Point_to_Region_Loss}.
+In the early stages, detection-based methods~\cite{KRR} were sufficient for crowd counting in sparse scenarios.
+To better tackle dense crowd scenarios, regression-based approaches~\cite{PPCM, LTCO} were subsequently introduced.
+With the prevalence of data-driven deep learning, datasets featuring extremely dense crowds have been introduced~\cite{gao2020nwpu, JHU-CROWD++, UCF-CC-50, ucf-qnrf}.
+Density map estimation-based methods~\cite{ Zhang_2016_CVPR_MCNN, Liu_2019_CVPR_Context_Aware}, which exhibit superior performance in such highly crowded scenes, have consequently become the dominant approach.
+As the complexity of the data increased, the field began to face several new challenges, including perspective effects~\cite{Reverse_Perspective, Perspective-Guided}, head scale differences~\cite{STEERER, Redesigning_Multi-Scale}, and domain gaps~\cite{HQITDR, Domain-General_Du_Deng_Shi_2023, Striking_a_Balance}.
+Moreover, researchers have proposed new loss functions~\cite{wan2021generalized, wang2020DMCount, Bayesian_Poisson}, network architectures~\cite{P2P, E2ETCL}, and supervision strategies~\cite{LCSD, wan2020modeling, 9189836, ADMGCC}.
+Multi-view crowd counting~\cite{CountFormer, SynMVCrowd} extends crowd counting to larger-scale scenes to some extent, but it is still limited to fixed locations.
+Recently, Embodied Crowd Counting (ECC)~\cite{ECC} has been proposed for actively counting pedestrians in large-scale scenes.
+However, existing ECC methods rely on synthetic data and suffer from a significant domain gap with complex real-world environments, which limits their application.
 Although these studies have significantly advanced image-level crowd counting, the limited field of view and inflexibility of static images greatly constrain their applicability in the real-world, particularly in large-scale scenes with dense crowds.